singapore9/attack-service/CONTRIBUTING.md

 Realtime troubleshooting:
 - Add integration with NewRelic / Sentry

+Remote logs access:
+- Change print (which is works fine with `docker compose logs`) to logging module.
+Add integration with Elasticsearch

 Optimization:
 - Use kind of cache for duplicated /attack endpoint (for example, from already saved requests)